vdgiapp/mSelection/README.md

 ## Images
 ![Image](https://i.imgur.com/qR4qREp.png)

-## Include
+## Installation
-Include mSelection.inc in your gamemode and easily using it:
+Include in your code and begin using the library:

 ```pawn
 #include <mSelection>